A wonderful way to maximise your time in Scotland is to travel overnight with the Caledonian Sleeper train.

 In the right conditions, the Caledonian Sleeper train can become an observatory on wheels.

 If you find yourself awake in the early hours, leave the lights off, pull up your cabin blind and have a look.
 On a clear night, you might just be treated to some truly spectacular stargazing!

 The convenience factor

-The Lowlander service takes you to the heart of Edinburgh or Glasgow, which means you avoid airport queues and there's no need for a transfer into the city - you're already right there in the middle of all the main attractions.
+The Lowlander service takes you into the heart of Edinburgh or Glasgow, which means you avoid the airport queues and there's no need for a transfer into the city - you're already right there in the middle of all the main attractions.
 Whatever you want to do, your day starts here!